 Pyrenees and Andorra field courses 2014

-Our next open course in "Outcrop Analogs for Fractured Carbonates Reservoirs" will be held in Tremp in Catalonia in 2014.
-We are also doing an open course on "Palaeozoic and Basement Analogs to be held in the Pyrenees of Andorra.
+Our next open course in "Outcrop Analogs for Fractured Carbonate Reservoirs" will be held in September in Tremp, Catalonia.
+We are also doing a new open course on "Palaeozoic and Basement Analogs" to be held in the Pyrenees of Andorra.
 Please see our training pages for more information.

 Consultation on induced seismicity from ‘fracking’

 In April and May 2011 two minor seismic events were induced by hydraulic fracturing operations undertaken by Cuadrilla in the Blackpool area.
 A government - appointed panel of experts has reported on these events and their report has been the subject of a six week consultation period, following which the Department of Energy and Climate Change (DECC) will issue regulations for the monitoring and control of induced seismicity in the UK for shale gas fracturing.
 These regulations will also have a significant impact on potential deep geothermal developments.

 GeoScience comments to the consultation process can be found on our downloads page

 Another Busy Year for Geology

 This year our geology team have been flat out on fractured carbonates in Kurdistan, working on reservoir characterisation and geomechanics, and also on the thorny issue of fracture porosity estimation for reserve calculations.
 Currently we are also expanding our work on carbonate sedimentology and diagenesis there.
 Other projects have involved carbonates in Italy and Russia, clastics in North Africa, and reservoirs in our long-established niche of fractured basements.
 We have also delivered fractured carbonate training courses in the Pyrenees for over 50 people.

 Deep Geothermal Drilling - A Cornish EGS Projectwww.geothermalengineering.co.uk